Click to grab your free copy of our Garden Tools Cheat Sheet!

 61. Sweet Dumpling Pumpkin

-The variety of colors including yellow, orange and green creates an interesting aesthetical look.
-The sweet dumpling pumpkin is most famous for the amazingly sweet and flavorsome taste they carry.
+The sweet dumpling pumpkin is most famous for its delightful and flavorsome taste.
 Their mildly sweet and delicate taste is suited for all kinds of cooking methods.

 Click here to buy them on Amazon.